 School of Interactive Computing, College of Computing

-Dan Scarafoni is a PhD candidate, co-advised by Thomas Ploetz and Irfan Essa.
+Dan Scarafoni is a second year PhD student, co-advised by Thomas Ploetz and Irfan Essa.
 He joined the team in 2018, after working as a deep learning and HCI researcher at MIT for several years.
-His research interests include interpretability of machine learning, with particular emphasis on deep learning technologies.
+His research interests include action recognition for 4-generation industrial environments and human-robot collaboration.
 He holds a B.S. and M.S. in computer science from University of Rochester.
 His undergraduate thesis was supervised by Professor Lenhart Schubert, and his Master’s research and thesis was supervised by Philip Guo (now at UCSD) and Eshan Hoque.

 The most up to date information of his research can be found at his website: